uncleash/cxAsCodeDevlab/content/030-Using-CX-as-Code/20_BuidlingYourCodeBase.md

 At this point, you should be able to go into the org and see that your changes have been made!
 Congrats, you've successfully created a skill using CX as Code.

-Now that we have configured a single object, we can move forward to more complex object creation involving dependancies.
+Now that we have configured a single object, we can move forward to more complex object creation involving dependencies.
 We will be adding a user to home division with the the skill we have already created.

 Below is a user constructional resource, many of the optional configuration components have been removed.
 We will copy this code snip and paste it within the main.tf file underneath the skill resource we created as your initial configuration.